Skip to content

 }

-Router reads the route signal and renders the matched component.
-When the route changes, Router automatically re-renders with the new component.
-The matched component receives the route params as its argument.
+Router reads the active route signal and renders the matched component.
+When the URL changes, Router automatically re-renders with the new component.
+If the matched component is a function, it receives the route params as its argument.

 Programmatic Navigation